ahettlin/angular-cli-workshop/exercises/Exercise-2.md

 ng generate class todo-item --type=model --skip-tests
 ```

 You should see a new file created called `todo-item.model.ts`.
 Move the contents of that class from `app.component.ts` to the new file.
-You also need to export the class to make it available elsewhere It should look like this:
+You also need to export the class to make it available elsewhere.
+It should look like this:

 ```typescript
 export class TodoItem {